 Based upon what you know of Israel from the rest of the Bible, did they always fulfill their commitment to the promise?
-What were the results when they didn't?

 DIGGING DEEPER

 Share a quick review with your group from your Prep It to set up Deuteronomy 4:5-9.
 Here are a few talking points: